Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Numerical Simulations

 Superlattice free energies and lattice constants are determined by the same methods discussed in SubSec~\ref{SubSect:Simuls:superlattices}.
 Many body effects are quantified by Eq.~\ref{Eq:simu:many_body_param}.
 However, for long ligands, because of the engulfing effect already mentioned, the PF includes ligand conformations that are not possible with short ligands, so many body effects appear to be very large for both fcc and bcc in Fig.~\ref{fig:bnsl_polymer}.
-Still, the minimum for fcc is well described by OPM for fcc even for a 11.5 kDa polystyrene ligand and longer, see original reference~\cite{Xia2019a}.
-The bcc minimum is lower than the OPM, again in agreement with expectations; see Eq.~\ref{Eq:exp_comp:bcc}.
+Still, the minimum for fcc is well described by OPM even for a 11.5 kDa polystyrene ligand and longer, see original reference~\cite{Xia2019a}.
+The bcc minimum is in agreement with Eq.~\ref{Eq:exp_comp:bcc}, see Fig.~\ref{fig:bnsl_polymer}, \resp{which reflects the uniform density of ligands, following the incompressibility condition Eq.~\ref{Eq:incompress:sc}}.
 Therefore, the evidence from simulations is that the OTM still applies for moderately long ligands.

 Extensive simulations of BNSL functionalized with polystyrene have been reported in Ref.~\cite{Xia2019a} for all BNSL experimentally described in Ref.~\cite{Ye2015} (simulated with the same core and ligand)and include explicit calculations of lattice constants and free energies.
-Fig.~\ref{fig:bnsl_polymer} summarizes the results with two plots: The left shows nearest-neighbor separations for all NCs within BNSL with coordination six or larger, while the right shows those with coordination less than six.
-The left plot follows the OPM result very accurately while in the left the NCs are closer than OPM and in good agreement with the OTM predictions, which are drawn with empty symbols.
-Snapshots at equilibrium are shown for the MgZn$_2$ BNSL and demonstrate the expected overlap in the OPM size, with vortices explicitly drawn, illustrating once again, the universality of OTM predictions.
+Fig.~\ref{fig:bnsl_polymer}(right) \resp{summarizes the results for all BNSLs studied with two plots}: The left shows nearest-neighbor separations for all NCs within BNSL with coordination six or larger, while the right shows those with coordination less than six.
+The left plot follows the OPM result very accurately while in the right the NCs are closer than OPM and in good agreement with the OTM predictions, which are drawn with empty symbols.
+Snapshots at equilibrium are shown for the MgZn$_2$ BNSL and demonstrate the expected overlap in the OPM size, with vortices explicitly drawn, illustrating the universality of OTM predictions.

-The question on whether OTM applies to moderately long ligands is answered positively by simulations.
-Still, additional work will be needed to establish the limit of very long ligands, such as discussed in Ref.~\cite{Midya2021}; It seems reasonable to expect that a NC functionalized with a long polymer ligand is equivalent to a diblock, where one of the components is much shorter than the other, in the strong segregation limit\cite{Semenov1985, Milner1988a} so that the minority component forms a spherical micelle.
-In that case, the short concave polymer component plays the role of the NC and the longer convex polymer plays the role of the ligand.
-How to leverage the large body of work in block copolymer melts into NC assembly is discussed further in conclusions.